Our Pick: Helinox

 The 1987-vintage legless chair: a real backrest with nothing to snap, sink, or assemble.

-On the bench: ~1 lb 4 oz listed · legless clip-and-strap design · decades-proven, nothing to break
+Field check: ~1 lb 4 oz listed · legless clip-and-strap design · decades-proven, nothing to break

 Some gear wins by adding; the Crazy Creek wins by refusing to.
 The Original is two stiffened panels, a hinge of fabric, and adjustable side straps: sit, clip, lean back, and the strap tension turns your own weight into a backrest.
 There are no poles to shock-cord together in the cold, no hubs to crack, no feet to drill into sand.
 It works identically on rock slabs, boat decks, snow, and the floor of a tent, which is a list no legged chair in this guide can match.